Asa Mercer: Astoria, Oregon

 Soon after his marriage, Mercer moved to Oregon where he worked for the federal government in Astoria as a special deputy collector for the customs service.
 His employment ended in 1867 when he was suspected of being involved in alcohol smuggling, although charges against him were dismissed when key witnesses went missing.

 During their time in Oregon, the Mercers purchased three hundred lots in Astoria.
 Although the real estate endeavor was not lucrative for Mercer, his descendants sold the Astoria properties in 1970 for a substantial sum.

 The Johnson County War

-Mercer became well known throughout the West as a publisher and eventually found his way to Cheyenne, Wyoming, where he published the Northwestern Livestock Journal, a public relations vehicle for the moneyed cattle interests.
+Mercer became well known throughout the West as a publisher and eventually found his way to Cheyenne, Wyoming, where he co-founded the Northwestern Livestock Journal (1883-1892), a weekly newspaper which served as a public relations vehicle for the moneyed cattle interests.
 As Mercer came to see the clearly underhanded treatment of individual ranchers by the cartels, he began to write more scathing accounts of the events that were unfolding on the open range.
-His account is told in his book The Banditti of the Plains (1894), which was suppressed in its day and is still difficult to find in public libraries in some parts of the Western U.S.
+After the Johnson County War, Mercer switched sides and recounted the invasion in the week's columns on October 12, 1892, just three weeks before elections.
+Denounced as the author if not the instigator of the plan, his account was told in his book The Banditti of the Plains (1894), which was suppressed in its day and is still difficult to find in public libraries in some parts of the Western U.S.

-Following the events of the Johnson County War, which included destruction of his newspaper office by arson, Mercer settled into the quiet life of a rancher in Hyattville, Wyoming.
+Following the events of the Johnson County War, his newspaper office was torched by arsonists and the book's entire second edition was hijacked enroute from Denver.
+Mercer settled into the quiet life of a rancher in Hyattville, Wyoming.